ProgrammerAL/code-updater/README.md

           - Boolean.
 True to updates all indirect nugets to the latest version.
 These are the nugets that are referenced automatically based on SDK chosen or something like that.
 - NpmOptions
   - Optional
-  - Options for updating Npm packages
+  - Options for updating Npm packages.
+If this is not set, NPM packages will not be updated
+  - Properties:
+    - NpmCompileOptions
+      - Optional
+      - Options for compiling Npm packages after updates.
+Note if this is not set, but the parent NpmOptions is set, NPM Packages will be updated but not tested with a compile.
       - Required Properties:
         - NpmBuildCommand
           - NpmBuildCommand
             - String.
-Npm command to \"compile\" the npm directory.
-Format of the command run is: `npm run {{NpmBuildCommand}}`
+Npm command to "compile" the npm directory.
+The CLI command that will be run is: `npm run {{NpmBuildCommand}}`

 ### Example Options File